-So before I joined, I spoke to my friends and teachers about the agency and stuff.
+So before I joined, I spoke to my friends and teachers about the agency.
 The moment I mentioned Paul’s name to anybody I could see a sort of divine admiration in their eyes.
-They would say “Wow! you are in safe hands”.
+They would say “Wow!
+You are in safe hands”.

 I joined Local Network with the hopes of gaining experience in the creative department.
 But Paul suggested that I join the Account executives so I could improve my understanding of the workflow in an agency.
 Thrilled at the prospect of learning something new, I readily agreed.